-Departing from Fort Lauderdale, discover Miami and the Florida Keys with this 7-day itinerary.
+Departing from Fort Lauderdale, discover Miami and the Florida Keys with this 7-day yacht charter itinerary.

 Embark on your charter from Fort Lauderdale at one of the many marinas in this city, built around its canals.
 Fort Lauderdale has some of the best marinas, stores, beaches, and nightclubs on the Gold Coast.
 From Fort Lauderdale, head south to the southern tip of Miami Beach, also known as South Beach.
 The nearby Art Deco district is famous for its lovingly restored hotels and pastel-colored architecture.
 Stroll along Ocean Drive and dine at a beach café.
 Or take a detour to the pedestrian-friendly Lincoln Road, where a colorful mix of stores, art galleries, restaurants, and live music reflects a mix of Latin American, Caribbean, and European cultures.
 Spend the night anchored in Biscayne Bay.